mosajjal/dnsmonster/README.md

 ## SAMPLE in clickhouse SELECT queries
 By default, the main tables created by [tables.sql](clickhouse/tables.sql) (`DNS_LOG`) file have the ability to sample down a result as needed, since each DNS question has a semi-unique UUID associated with it.
 For more information about SAMPLE queries in Clickhouse, please check out [this](https://clickhouse.tech/docs/en/sql-reference/statements/select/sample/) document.

+# Supported Inputs
+* Live capture via libpcap/ncap (Ethernet and raw IP are supported)
+* Live capture via afpacket (Ethernet and raw IP are supported)
+* Dnstap socket (listen mode)
+* Pcap file (Ethernet frame)

+NOTE: if your `pcap` file is captured by one of Linux's meta-interfaces (eg tcpdump -i any), dnsmonster will not be able to read the Ethernet frame off of it since it doesn't exist. you can use a tool like `tcprewrite` to convert the pcap file to Ethernet.

 # Supported Outputs